SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

 The degrees in Fahrenheit of a ``Temperature`` can always be determined from its stored ``celsius`` property, so there is no need to store a second value for ``fahrenheit``.
-For more on stored and computed properties, see :doc:`Properties`.
+For more information about stored and computed properties, see :doc:`Properties`.

 The ``celsius`` property is inferred to be of type ``Double`` because of its initial floating-point value of ``0.0``.